Group actions on stacks and applications to equivariant string topology for stacks: Equivariant String Topology for free loop stacks

 \begin{itemize} \item The composition

-makes the shifted equivariant homology $H_{*+d-2}^{S^1}(\YY)$ into a Lie algebra. \item The induced map $T: H_*^{S^1}(\YY)[2]\to H_*(\YY)[1]$ is a Lie algebra morphism.
-Here, $B_*[1]$ is equipped with the Lie algebra structure underlying its BV-algebra structure. \end{itemize} \end{prop}
+makes the shifted equivariant homology $H_{*+d-2}^{S^1}(\YY)$ into a graded Lie algebra. \item The induced map $T: H_*^{S^1}(\YY)[2]\to H_*(\YY)[1]$ is a graded Lie algebra morphism.
+Here, $H_*(\YY)[1]$ is equipped with the graded Lie algebra structure underlying its BV-algebra structure. \end{itemize} \end{prop}

 Recall the sign convention for bracket and similarly for higher brackets in statement (2).